Jimmy Fallon V. Alec Baldwin: Whose Donald Trump Impression Is Best? [Video]

 The political jokes continued on through Alec Baldwin’s interview.
 The actor said that he had bought his suit “from the Ivanka Trump men’s collection at Nordstrom’s” joking, “Big sale right now, 95 percent off of everything.”

-Jimmy Fallon waded deeper into the political waters when he trashed the new Secretary of Education Betsy DeVos, calling her unqualified, according to Entertainment Weekly.
+Jimmy Fallon waded deeper into the political waters when he trashed the new Secretary of Education, Betsy DeVos, calling her unqualified, according to Entertainment Weekly.

 Fallon mock-interviewed DeVos with writer and comedian Jo Firestone.